Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Chiefs have yet to cover the spread this season when favored by 9.5 points or more.

-- Kansas City's games this year have hit the over on five of 11 set point totals (45.5%).
+- Kansas City's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Kansas City is 4-5 against the spread and 6-3 overall in games when it puts up more than 17.8 points.
+- Kansas City is 4-5 against the spread and 6-3 overall this season when the team puts up more than 17.8 points.

 - The Chiefs collect 71.6 more yards per game (402.4) than the Broncos give up per contest (330.8).

-- When Kansas City picks up over 330.8 yards, the team is 4-6 against the spread and 6-4 overall.
+- Kansas City is 4-6 against the spread and 6-4 overall when the team totals over 330.8 yards.

-- The Chiefs have turned the ball over nine more times (22 total) than the Broncos have forced a turnover (13) this season.
+- This year, the Chiefs have turned the ball over 22 times, nine more than the Broncos' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Broncos.